dmccrearytg/tg-process-mining/docs/use-cases.md

 Process mining can be used to analyze the sequence of steps taken during customer support calls, identifying patterns that lead to first call resolution (FCR) or repeated calls.
 This insight allows call centers to train agents on the most effective resolution strategies.

 **Example**: A call center finds that customers often have to call back due to incomplete issue resolution.
 Process mining shows that calls handled by agents following a certain script have higher FCR rates.
 Standardizing this script across the center improves overall efficiency.

-### Optimizing Sales Funnel (Sales Pipeline)

-Process mining can analyze the flow of potential customers through a sales funnel, identifying where prospects drop off and why.
-This data can be used to refine marketing strategies and optimize conversion rates.

-**Example**: A SaaS company uses process mining to track prospects from initial contact through to conversion.
-The analysis shows that a large number of prospects drop off after the trial period ends.
-Offering a discount or additional support during this period improves conversions.

 ### Reducing Response Times in Customer Service